hstreamdb/docs/docs/en/monitoring/grafana.md

 └── datasources/
 ```

-To use with Docker, add the option `<path-to>/provisioning:/etc/grafana/provisioning` to Docker
-options.

-In the `dashboards` folder, a file named `dashboards.yml` must be used for set up provisioning
+When run with Docker, use `-v <path-to>/provisioning:/etc/grafana/provisioning`
+to mount the file into the container.

+Create `datasources.yml` under the `datasources` folder to provision data
+sources.

-data sources.
-An example would be like:
+An example would be:

 ```yml
 apiVersion: 1